Perspective | The Suez logjam shows how fragile our global trade system is

-At a speed of 13 knots (almost 15 miles per hour), the ship careened into the eastern bank of the canal and lodged its bulbous bow into Asia.
+At a speed of 13 knots (almost 15 mph), the ship careened into the eastern bank of the canal and lodged its bulbous bow into Asia.
 As the canal in that area is narrower than the length of the ship, the stern, or the back, of the vessel veered to the left.
 With the ship’s rudder and propeller firmly lodged in the mud of Africa, and the remainder of the 1,300-foot vessel astride the canal, the essential waterway that carries 12 percent of the world’s maritime trade is effectively plugged.
 This incident comes on top of already chaotic trade conditions brought about by a tariff war between the United States and China and the global pandemic — as we’ve all witnessed, with deliveries of everything from toilet paper to clothing and electronics often delayed.

 The situation seems absurd, but it underscores the fundamentally precarious nature of modern global shipping logistics that most consumers take for granted every day.
 Even shipments that don’t go through Suez will be affected, as factories wait on essential components arriving from elsewhere before they can make products to send off.
 Gas and oil prices will spike.
 The effects on the worldwide supply chain may not even be fully clear for a while.
 But the system of rapid shipping that now drives so much of global trade was first enabled by the Suez Canal, so it’s little surprise that the backup is rippling around the planet.